FluBBaOfWard/SwanGBA/README.md

 * Overclock EWRAM: Changes the waitstates on EWRAM between 2 and 1, might damage your GBA and uses more power, around 10% speedgain.
 Use at your own risk!
 * Autosleep: Change the autosleep time, also see Sleep.

-### Machine Settings
+### Machine

 * Machine: Select the emulated machine.
-* Select WS Bios: Load a real WS Bios.
-* Select WS Color Bios: Load a real WS Color Bios.
-* Select WS Crystal Bios: Load a real WS Crystal Bios.
-* Import internal EEPROM: Load a special internal EEPROM.
+* Change Battery: Change to a new main battery (AA/LR6).
 * Clear internal EEPROM: Reset internal EEPROM.
+* Headphones: Select whether heaphones are connected or not.
 * Cpu speed hacks: Allow speed hacks.
-* Change Battery: Change to a new main battery (AA/LR6).
-* Language: Select between Japanese and English.
+* Half Cpu Speed: Just half the emulated cpu speed.

 ### Debug